-- 1. Pull the button out or turn the switch clockwise (button with arrow) and allow it to pop out.
+- Turn the switch clockwise and allow it to pop out.

 - 2. Move the Run/Off/Auto switch to Off.

 - 3. Press the front panel Reset switch.

 - 4. Select Run or Auto, as required.

 Non-Automatic Status Indicator: This red lamp flashes continuously when the Run/Off/Auto switch is not in the Auto position.